thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 ## Introduction
 {% include templates/what-is-thingsboard.md %}

-This sample application performs collection of temperature and humidity values produced by [DHT22 sensor](https://www.adafruit.com/product/385) and further visualization on the dashboard.
+This sample application performs collection of temperature and humidity values produced by [DHT22 sensor](https://www.adafruit.com/product/385) and further visualization on the real-time web dashboard.
-Collected data is pushed to Thingsboard for storage and visualization.
+Collected data is pushed via MQTT to Thingsboard server for storage and visualization.
 The purpose of this application is to demonstrate Thingsboard [data collection API](/docs/user-guide/telemetry/) and [visualization capabilities](docs/user-guide/visualization/).

 The DHT22 sensor is connected to [Arduino UNO](https://en.wikipedia.org/wiki/Arduino/).